Code-Institute-Submissions/meltaylor78-holiday_planner/README.md

 ### Updates
-To address the areas where the project failed, I had a review with my mentor to review the UX of the site and establish areas where it could be improved, following that I had a on-line chat with one of the code institute tutors to review the fails on JS testing and documentation of testing and other areas where it needed to be improved.
+To address the areas where the project failed, I had a review with my mentor to review the UX of the site and establish areas where it could be improved, following that I had an on-line chat with one of the code institute tutors to review the fails on JS testing and documentation of testing and other areas where it needed to be improved.
 This version of the readme file is now updated to document the updates, revised design elements and additional testing and validation that was done.

-The overall theme of the site, the functionality and information largely remains the same, with an over all of the UX, to improve the visual appeal of the site and improve responsiveness on mobile devices.
+The overall theme of the site, the functionality and information largely remains the same, with an overhaul of the UX, to improve the visual appeal of the site and improve responsiveness on mobile devices.
 This addresses the main UX issues raised.
 The site was redesigned in a clean Minimalist way, using white space and light back ground colours to create breaks.
 Background images were removed where text was overlaid and only used as accent pieces.
 Some elements are removed for viewing on mobile and expand / collapse features are used on mobile to minimise scrolling.
 On the map section, the additional information presented when clicking on the map popup no longer adds additional sections to the page, it is all now simplified and displayed directly in the map pop-up.
 This has allowed us make the Map more prominent on the site.
 As the map search function is the primary focus of the site, it has been moved up the page.
-A shot intro followed by the interactive map.
+A short intro followed by the interactive map.
-The addition information on destinations in Ireland has been moved to the bottom, background pictures removed and simplified card displaying the info with.
+The addition information on destinations in Ireland has been moved to the bottom, background pictures removed and simplified cards displaying the info.

 From a functional view, one main issue was the lack of testing and validation on the JS, to address this the main.js file was extensively rewritten to both remove duplicate functions and ones no longer needed after site redesign.
 The code was extensively tested and validated on JSHInt.
-Further details are detailed in the testing section of the file.
+Further details are explained in the testing section of the file.

 [Index](#Index)

 - - - -